A Message from the Dean, and University Librarian

 Welcome new and returning students for the start of the 2019-2020 academic year!
 It is an exciting time of year, when we can share new initiatives and directions.

-In October, we will launch a new exhibit in Special Collections and Archives titled—Full Circle: The Life and Legacies of Katie Lee.
+In October, we launched a new exhibit in Special Collections and Archives titled—Full Circle: The Life and Legacies of Katie Lee.
 Cline Library is pleased to serve as the home to the Katie Lee Collection, featuring prominently in the new exhibit.
 Katie was a vivacious, dynamic, and complex individual who lived as a folk singer and songwriter, an actress, author, advocate, river-runner, explorer, and traveler.
 The exhibit celebrates her life and legacies.

 In February 2019, the library enthusiastically launched two new programs.
 First, the Virtual Reality Learning Studio was developed and implemented with the assistance of Giovanni Castillo, Director of the Immersive Virtual Reality Lab in the School of Communication.
 It is a program that offers students a place to learn and explore in immersive environments using the latest virtual reality technologies, such as Oculus Rift.
 Three individual consoles may be scheduled by students, faculty, or staff at NAU or CCC.

 Another notable addition is the One Button Studio.
 As more students are creating multi-media projects for course assignments, it made sense to design a space that helped simplify the video recording process.
 It affords the novice as well as experienced user the opportunity to quickly and easily record a professional quality interview, presentation, or performance with the click of a button.